leomrtns/tauari/README.md

 Right now I am testing two ways of installing it, I'll probably use the second one (autotools).
 Needless to say the instructions are incomplete at this point.

+### Dependencies

+* development package with the API python/C library, which is installed with your python conda installation or as `python-dev` from linux.
+* `automake`, the `check` unit test framework, and `zlib` are required for installing the lowlevel `biomcmc-lib`.
+* python > 3.6 and a C compiler, e.g. `gcc`
+* The lowlevel phylogenetic library [biomcmc-lib](https://github.com/quadram-institute-bioscience/biomcmc-lib), which is installed together

 ## installation using `pip`

 You can create a conda environment